SergeCraft/Fabrico/README.md

 It also not producing resource if required resouces on input storage isn't enough or output storage is full.
-Player can collect resources from output storage to his backpack (limited size) and drop them to input storage of factory if he is in storage interaction area.
+Player can collect resources from output storage to his backpack (limited size) and drop them to input storage of factory if he is inside storage interaction area.

 Key features:
 * There is three types of factories, but may be extended via config class